ryanhartman4/oss-redteaming/PACKAGE_PUBLISHING_GUIDE.md

 This guide provides comprehensive instructions for converting the red teaming codebase into a publishable Python package.

+> **Important Note**: The package has been renamed from `redteaming` to `small_model_redteaming` to avoid naming conflicts and better describe its purpose.
+All imports and references in this guide use the new name.

 ## Table of Contents
 1. [Package Structure Organization](#1-package-structure-organization)
 2. [Package Configuration](#2-package-configuration-pyprojecttoml)